SFDO-Tooling/CumulusCI/docs/robot_advanced.md

 Example: `Get page object Listing Contact`

 This keyword is most often used to get the reference to a keyword from another keyword.
-It is similar in function to robot\'s built-in [Get Library Instance](http://robotframework.org/robotframework/latest/libraries/BuiltIn.html#Get%20Library%20Instance) keyword.
+It is similar in function to robot's built-in [Get Library Instance](http://robotframework.org/robotframework/latest/libraries/BuiltIn.html#Get%20Library%20Instance) keyword.
 It is rarely used in a test.